nicogigi92/my-netflix/README.md

 * After cloning the repo, you will have to adapt few things in files :

 Change *mydns.ex* by your own dns.
-Put your *email* adress for acme challenge (letsencrypt certificate).
+Put your *email* address for acme challenge (letsencrypt certificate).
-Add your ip adress into the ip whitelist.
+Add your ip address into the ip whitelist.

 * Maybe you will have to create two directories :

   mkdir rutorrent
   mkdir traefik_letsencrypt

-* Actually, the infrastrucutre is not completely finished, the https is not fully operationnal.
+* Actually, the infrastructure is not completely finished, the https is not fully operationnal.
 But it remains usable.